 To get to Tromsø, you generally need to fly to Oslo, the capital of Norway.
 We arrived at night in Oslo and spent one night at the nearby airport hotel before taking off in the morning.

-- Chasing northern lights in Tromso tours.
-You can pick it as part of your package or just the tour itself.
-I opted for the smaller tour so it’s less cattle like and more intimate.
+- Chasing northern lights in Tromso tours: You can pick the tour as part of your whole northern lights package or just the tour itself.
+I opted for the smaller tour so it’s less cattle-like and more intimate.
 A late night dinner is also included in the chase.
 I recommend eating dinner anyway because chases start around 10 pm and can last until 2-5 am!